top of page

 Dead Eye, 2025

 Cunningham created an installation of rats for the Vulture Culture show at La Luz de Jesus in Los Angeles.
+After dismantling the show the rats got split up.
+A couple of them are on exhibit at Brassworks Gallery in Portland, OR and a couple of them are at The Zymoglyphic Museum, which is also located in Portland.

 Cunningham and sisters, Colette and Gracen Bookmyer, created these horse women out of paper mache and hair.